 One of the ways the NamibRand Conservation Foundation raises money for its work here is by allowing people like you and me to adopt a fairy circle.
 You donate N$1,000 (about U$70, €62 or £48 at April 2016 exchange rates) and choose your special circle.
 A numbered disc is placed inside your fairy circle and you get a certificate recording its GPS coordinates so you can find it on Google Earth.

-This is the strictest and darkest level there is, making it one of the best places on Earth for star-gazing.
+The gold tier is the strictest and darkest level there is, making it one of the best places on Earth for star-gazing.
 A gold-tier reserve must have little to no impact from artificial light, and no obvious lights that might cause wildlife disorientation.
 We noticed, for instance, that the exterior light at our campsite at The Family Hideout on the reserve was shielded so it emitted no light above the horizontal, keeping it focused only where we needed it.

 NamibRand Nature Reserve: put it on your life-list